ShirinG/shirinsplayground/content/page/conferences_podcasts_webinars.md

 ## Upcoming talks, webinars, podcasts, etc.

-- From 15th to 17th October 2018, I'll be in London for the [M-cubed conference](https://www.mcubed.london/).
-My talk about [Explaining complex machine learning models with LIME](https://www.mcubed.london/sessions/explaining-complex-machine-learning-models-lime/) will be on October 16

-- While in London for the [M-cubed conference](https://www.mcubed.london/sessions/explaining-complex-machine-learning-models-lime/), I’ll also be giving a talk at the R-Ladies London Meetup on Tuesday, October 16th, about [Interpretable Deep Learning with R, Keras and LIME](https://shirinsplayground.netlify.com/2018/09/rladieslondontalk/).

-- On November 7th, I'll be giving my talk from the [JAX conference 2018: Deep Learning - a Primer](https://shirinsplayground.netlify.com/2018/01/jax2018/) again at the [W-JAX](https://jax.de/big-data-machine-learning/deep-learning-a-primer/) in Munich.
+- At the upcoming [This week in machine learning and AI European online Meetup](https://shirinsplayground.netlify.com/2018/11/twimlai_meetup/), I’ll be presenting and leading a discussion about the Anchors paper, the next generation of machine learning interpretability tools.
+Date: Tuesday 4th December 2018 Time: 19:00 PM CET/CEST

 ---

 <br>

 ## Past talks, webinars, podcasts, etc.

+- On November 7th, Uwe Friedrichsen and I gave our talk from the [JAX conference 2018: Deep Learning - a Primer](https://shirinsplayground.netlify.com/2018/01/jax2018/) again at the [W-JAX](https://shirinsplayground.netlify.com/2018/01/slides_demystifying_dl/) in Munich.

+- While in London for the [M-cubed conference](https://shirinsplayground.netlify.com/2018/10/mcubed_slides/), I also gave a talk at the R-Ladies London Meetup about [Interpretable Deep Learning with R, Keras and LIME](https://shirinsplayground.netlify.com/2018/09/rladieslondontalk/).

+- From 15th to 17th October 2018, I was in London for the [M-cubed conference](https://www.mcubed.london/) with my talk about [Explaining complex machine learning models with LIME](https://shirinsplayground.netlify.com/2018/10/mcubed_slides/).

 - Together with a colleague from codecentric, I gave a workshop about ["END-2-END VOM KERAS TENSORFLOW-MODELL ZUR PRODUKTION"](https://www.data2day.de/veranstaltung-6953-end-2-end-vom-keras-tensorflow-modell-zur-produktion.html?id=6953) at the data2day conference, which was being held from September 25th - 27th 2018 in Heidelberg, Germany (German language): https://www.data2day.de/veranstaltung-6953-end-2-end-vom-keras-tensorflow-modell-zur-produktion.html?id=6953